 The objective of this research is to determine DFs and distribution coefficients (DCs, the ratio of concentrations between organic and aqueous phases) for a benchtop scale PUREX process for important attribution elements noted in previous research (Cs, Eu, Rb, Sr, Nd, Pm, Sm, U, and Pu)4.
 Both DCs and DFs will be determined for this process so that the two parameters will be experimentally connected to the specific PUREX process utilized.
 This establishment is important because the nuances for a particular PUREX process vary widely and result in different DFs from process to process8.
 Mathematically, DC values, coupled with process information, can be used to calculate a reasonable estimate of a DF9-12.

-This above goal will be met by analyzing mass, gamma, and alpha spectroscopic results from the process steps of a four extraction three back-extraction PUREX process.
-These steps are chosen because they are the main steps for separation of heavy metal from fission products, and uranium from plutonium10.
-Each step of the process will be analyzed for DC values, and the overall process will be analyzed so that the DFs will be determined through initial and final solutions and calculated through individual DCs.
+The objective will be pursued by performing mass, gamma, and alpha spectroscopies on solutions/samples obtained from various PUREX process steps and analyzing the results.
+The PUREX process followed for this study will have four extraction and three back extraction steps for obtaining purified plutonium.
+These steps are chosen because they are the main steps for the separation of heavy metal from fission products, and uranium from plutonium10.
+Each step in the process will be analyzed for DC values, and the overall process will be analyzed so that the DFs can be determined through initial and final solutions and using individual DCs concurrently.

-Further, several forensic analyses methodologies will be presented, and undertaken to some degree on the sample itself.
-Among them will be burnup, fluence, initial enrichment, fuel age, and fast-to-thermal ratio calculations.
-These calculations are important for attribution.
-These analyses will be undertaken on the unprocessed sample.
-Then the final PUREX processed plutonium will have mathematically determined DFs applied to the final concentrations and a second determination of the above attribution indicators will be performed.
-The second calculation emulates a scenario where useful information is derived from processed plutonium.
-These two determinations will then be compared to calculation results from the general purpose Monte Carlo N-Particle (MCNP) transport code.
+Further, several forensic analyses will be pursued for the case of plutonium.
+The analyses performed will include fuel burnup which produced plutonium, neutron fluence, initial enrichment, fuel age, and fast-to-thermal ratio calculations.
+These attributes are important for source attribution.
+These analyses will be first undertaken for unprocessed plutonium material.
+Then the experimentally and mathematically determined DFs for the PUREX process performed will be applied to determine the attributes separated plutonium.
+The second step emulates a scenario where useful information is derived from experimentally processed plutonium using PUREX.
+These two determinations will then be compared to calculation results from the general purpose Monte Carlo N-Particle (MCNP) radiation transport code modeling the reactor fuel burnup operations which produced the plutonium in question.

 The above points are summarized in the list below: